 Deep sleep mode: The mesh STA alternates between Awake and Doze states, as specified in Operation in deep sleep mode for a mesh peering.
 The mesh STA may choose not to listen to the Beacon frames from the corresponding peer mesh STA.

-The combination of the Power Management field in the Frame Control field and the Mesh Power Save Level subfield in the QoS Control field contained in Mesh Data frames indicates the peer-specific mesh power mode as shown in the Peer-specific mesh power mode definition .
+The combination of the Power Management subfield in the Frame Control field and the Mesh Power Save Level subfield in the QoS Control field contained in Mesh Data frames indicates the peer-specific mesh power mode as shown in the Peer-specific mesh power mode definition .